CodingCellist/learning_gem5/part1/cache_config.rst

 The minimum Python version is now 2.7, so py:mod:`argparse` is a better option when writing new scripts that don't need to interact with the current gem5 scripts.
 To get started using :py:mod:`optparse`, you can consult the online Python documentation.

-To add options to our two-level cache configuration, after importing our caches, let's add some options.
+To add options to our two-level cache configuration, after importing our caches, let's add an ``OptionParser``.

 .. code-block:: python